Betsy Perk: Career

 From an early age she was interested in writing: she published some stories at age 19, and her first novel, Een kruis met rozen, was published in 1864.
-Her father had been wealthy enough to send his sons for an academic education, but not his daughters, and in the 1860s her life was turned upside down: her fiancee broke off their engagement in 1866, and the next year her father died.
+Her father had been wealthy enough to send his sons for an academic education, but not his daughters, and in the 1860s her life was turned upside down: her fiancée broke off their engagement in 1866, and the next year her father died.
 Perk began publishing feminist articles, arguing that men and women should be valued equally, even if they had biological differences.

 She started Ons Streven ("Our Striving") in 1870, the country's first women's periodical, but left the magazine after the first edition since the publisher had placed two male editors on equal footing with her, and she feared the magazine would publish anti-emancipatory articles.
 In response she founded another magazine, Onze Roeping ("Our Calling"), in which she suggested, among other things, that the work of unmarried and married women would promote the country's wellbeing.
 In 1871, she established Arbeid Adelt, a women's association, for which Onze Roeping was the official journal, but quickly had a dispute with fellow associates: the organization sold poor women's needlework at bazaars, and unlike her colleagues Perk wished the names of the creators to be known: "her ambition was the recognition of labor as a worthy manner of life".
 A number of associates split off and founded a competing organization, and within her own organization she was soon pushed aside.

 Her last attempt to make her ideas known and simultaneously earn a living was in 1873, when she became a lecturer and went on tour with fellow-feminist Mina Kruseman, and while both women also published their ideas in the same magazines, the flamboyancy of Kruseman was compared in the press with Perk's modesty.
 When the tour ended, so did Perk's public work in feminism.
 These years had asked a lot of her weak physique, and she withdrew to Valkenburg, where she toured the area on a donkey, and wrote an autobiography, Mijn ezeltje en ik.
 Een boek voor vriend en vijand ("My donkey and I: A book for friend and enemy", 1874), in which she settled her accounts with the world of literature and feminism.
 It was clear, though, that she may have been finished with the feminist movement, but she remained a firm proponent of emancipation.